Flap Surgery: The Basics

 • Protection of the greater vessels

-• Correction of congenital defect
+• Correction of a congenital defect

 • Abdominal wall reconstruction